DiagoM11/Digital-Portfolio/README.md

 To identify what I’m good at, what matters to me, and how those align with career paths.

 **Action:**
-I completed a quiz exploring the definition of values, types of skills (like transferable ones), and how interests guide career satisfaction.
+I completed a quiz exploring the definition of values, types of skills, and how interests guide career satisfaction.

 **Result:**
-I learned that transferable skills like teamwork are highly useful across roles, and that aligning my values with job roles will lead to more fulfilling work experiences.
+I learned that transferable skills like teamwork are highly useful across roles, and that aligning my values with job roles can lead to more fulfilling work experiences.

 ---